In 2001, I was diagnosed with stage III colon cancer. I had just turned 17.

 For about seven months, I was in the swirl of full-on cancer treatment as an amazing team of doctors and nurses in Kansas City worked to save my life.

-The treatment ended just in time for me to go back to school and finish out my senior year.
+The treatment ended just in time for me to go back to school and finish out my senior year of high school.

 For eight years, I lived as a happy “semicolon,” or that’s what I called myself.